 The inaugural entry in a series of Monographs published by the Hyperion Historical Alliance, this volume relates the story behind Fun and Fancy Free (1947), one of Walt Disney’s most delightful and underappreciated postwar features.
 This was a different kind of “package feature,” combining two featurette-length stories in a single film.
 Here for the first time is the full, absorbing story of its production, profusely illustrated with over 125 sketches, paintings, animation drawings, and photos, many never previously published.
-This book has been nominated for the Theatre Library Association Book Awards.
+Selected by the Theatre Library Association as a finalist for the Richard Wall Memorial Award.

 In the early 1940s the Disney story department starts development of a new animated feature.
 The proposed film is the tale of a trained circus bear accidentally turned loose in the wild, based on a story by the distinguished American author Sinclair Lewis.
 Bongo is shelved during World War II, then revived after the war.
 Along the way, many different writers and artists add their contributions to it, and new characters and plot ideas are added, then dropped.
 The finished film retains the bare bones of Lewis’ story, but frames it within an unmistakably Disney mid-1940s production.